-- > Compare a module current version to any module current version or baseline. - Create links between the two compared modules to track the changed or unchanged objects.
+- Compare a module current version to any module current version or baseline. - Create links between the two compared modules to track the changed or unchanged objects.
 These links are created from the New module to the Old one, whatever the chosen algorithm.

-There is an important difference between running the tool in the New \rightarrow Old direction, and in the reverse direction (Old \rightarrow New).
-If running in the direction New \rightarrow Old, the tool generates some new attributes and views in the New module, to which it must therefore have write access.
-It will be incapable of displaying any objects unique to the Old module, that is to say it cannot display any objects that were deleted between the old and new issues of the document.
+There is an important difference between running the tool in the New →Old direction, and in the reverse direction (Old →New).

+When running in the direction New Old, the tool generates some new attributes and views in the New module, to which it must therefore have write access.
+It will be unable to display any objects unique to the Old module, that is to say it cannot display any objects that were deleted between the old and new issues of the document.

-To run in the direction New→Old, open the new module (RFP V2), and launch the "Compare Modules" command in RMF menu..
+To run in the direction New Old, open the new module (RFP V2), and launch the "Compare Modules" command in RMF menu..

-To run in the direction $Old \rightarrow New$, open the old module (RFP), and launch the "Compare Modules" compare in RMF menu.
+To run in the direction Old New, open the old module (RFP), and launch the "Compare Modules" compare in RMF menu.